SoloUnity/alfred-spotify-commands/README.md

 <h1>
 Spotify Global Commands
 </h1>
 Instantly locally run Spotify media controls.
-Avoid the need to interface with some random server!
+Avoid the need to rely on some random server!

 # How to run/install it?
 Check releases tab, download the workflow and double click it to add it to alfred.